hakutsuru/bthe/README.md

 [2] There are differing interpretations of efficiency, being a brute force solution, we cannot expect to achieve much in terms of performance.
 Managing memory and garbage collection can make programs run faster, but exploring a tree is *recursive*.

-(Eliminating branches once they have been evaluated would be a sensible tactic to allow the program to handle larger numbers of disks, or at least minimize wasted memory, *except* that many objects must be stored in stack memory, which is severely limited...)
+(Eliminating branches once evaluated is a sensible tactic to allow the program to handle larger numbers of disks, or at least minimize wasted memory, *except* that many objects must be stored in stack memory, which is severely limited...)

 [3] Default operation should satisfy the task requirements.
 But anyone who would run such a program would want to explore all possible solutions.
 Also, it is natural to want to experiment with different numbers of disks.
 Another simple option would be to change the order branch walking, which should alter the order of solutions found.